AnnyCaroline/swc/README.md

 # Documentation

-Check out the documentation [in the website](https://swc.rs/docs/installation/).
+Test - Check out the documentation [in the website](https://swc.rs/docs/installation/).

 # Features